IIITLucknowSWEngg/CSITTeam016/architecture.md

 ### Architecture of Hashcode Platform

 #### Introduction
-This document provides a comprehensive overview of the architecture of the Hashcode platform, detailing various components and their interactions.
-The diagrams aim to be highly detailed to reflect a real-world project setup.
+This document provides an in-depth architectural overview of the Hashcode platform, a next-generation competitive programming ecosystem.
+It focuses on detailing the various components and their interactions, with the intent to ensure scalability, reliability, and optimal user experience.
+The architectural diagrams are meticulously crafted to reflect a real-world implementation.

 ### System Context Diagram

+This diagram outlines the key stakeholders and their interaction with the Hashcode platform.
+It provides a high-level understanding of the platform’s major components and the flow of information.

 ![image](https://github.com/user-attachments/assets/3ff339ec-6b59-46c3-afd1-90d1d8e2457f)